Ron MockAssociate Professor of Politics and Peace Studies

 Ron received his BA in History and Political Science/International Studies from George Fox University, an MPA from Drake University, and a JD from the University of Michigan.
 After three years, he left the practice of law to pursue two callings - teaching and promoting Christian peacemaking at all levels, from interpersonal conflict to international conflict.

 Ron joined George Fox's Center for Peace Learning (now called the Center for Peace and Justice) as assistant director in 1985, becoming the director in 1990.
 Ron edited The Roleplay Book (2nd Ed, 1997) as part of his work training people to do mediation in church and community settings.
-Ron has led student study or service trips to Haiti, Guatemala, Germany, the Czech Republic, Poland, Ukraine, Hungary, Croatia, France, and England; and has also visited Nicaragua, Costa Rica, Holland, Jordan, Egypt, Israel, Palestine, and South Korea in pursuit of his own research and scholarly interests.
+Ron has led student study or service trips to Haiti, Guatemala, Germany, the Czech Republic, Austria, Poland, Ukraine, Hungary, Croatia, Bosnia, France, and England; has visited Nicaragua, Costa Rica, Holland, Jordan, Egypt, Israel, Palestine, and South Korea in pursuit of his research and scholarly interests; and has visited Vietnam, India, Australia, and (as of March 2014) Senegal for family reasons.